valhalla/valhalla/docs/docs/mjolnir/traffic_tiles.md

 ...
 ```

-The regarding traffic folder structure, containing the traffic CSV files, should accordingly look like this:
+The traffic folder structure, containing the traffic CSV files, should accordingly look like this:
 ```
 valhalla_traffic_tiles
 └───0